eminencegrs/azure-cookbook-notes/Chapter_01.md

 with the list of allowed resource types as the policy parameter.

-## “Assigning Allowed Locations for Azure Resources
+## Assigning Allowed Locations for Azure Resources

 We need to limit the locations (regions) Azure resource can be provisioned in.